fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task04/task04.md

 - A special tool is required to continuous update the database with changed patient and institution data (not in scope of this project).
 This will be done by the administration staff of an institution.
 - Medical catalogs (diagnosis, treatment, drugs) are integrated into the database and can be used in the application.
 - Data protection act must be considered when the patient data will be stored in a central database.
 - TODO: interfaces to other systems

+- The application can be used on tablet during a consultation or a meeting (main use).
+- The application can be used on desktop when a theparist is doing office work.
+- The language of the application is german.
+It should be possible to integrate a french language version at a later point (clinics in the romandie).
+- A theparist can only change data from own patients.
+- Only a psychiatrist can do change in medication, a  psychologist has a read only access to the medication management functionality.
+- No possibility to change an automatic created event.
+- Login to the application with encrypted username and password.
+- The data protection act must be considered.

 ### Domain requirements